miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

 ## Goal

-This guide features a couple of examples that demonstrate how to implement a custom [`Storage`](https://miroapp.github.io/api-clients/interfaces/index._internal_.Storage.html) interface to add persistent storage functionality to the `Miro` class. \
+This guide features two examples that demonstrate how to implement a custom [`Storage`](https://miroapp.github.io/api-clients/interfaces/index._internal_.Storage.html) interface to add persistent storage functionality to the `Miro` class. \
 The default is a simple in-memory implementation.

 ⚠️ For production deployments, we recommend using a custom implementation backed by a database. ⚠️

 ## Implement storage with a Redis backend

-This example implements storage using [Redis](https://redis.io/) as a backend.
-The [Node-Redis library](https://www.npmjs.com/package/redis) enables connecting to a Redis instance.
+This example implements storage using:

+- The [Redis](https://redis.io/) database as a backend.
+- The [Node-Redis library](https://www.npmjs.com/package/redis) library to connect to a Redis instance.

 Create a class to handle:

-- Connecting to a Redis instance
+- Connecting to a Redis instance.
-- Fetcing state from Redis
+- Fetching state from Redis.
-- Storing state in Redis
+- Storing state in Redis.
+- Deleting state from Redis.

+In the example, the class name is `RedisStorage`:

 ```javascript
 const redis = require('redis')